sustainability risk management (SRM) Risk prediction models: How they work and their benefits

 • A Virtual Agent chatbot that answers questions and helps end users resolve issues, and other AI tools that can assign tasks and suggest risk remediation strategies.

-The platform also provides real-time dashboards and reporting tools along with no-code development capabilities and a UI that's designed to be easy enough for business executives to use.
-In addition to the GRC software, Aurora includes a separate set of continuous control monitoring tools for testing internal controls and checking their compliance with various security frameworks.
-Implementation services are included with Aurora subscriptions for new customers.
+The SureCloud platform includes modules for managing enterprise, technology and third-party risks as well as compliance, audits, data privacy, security vulnerabilities, incidents and risk-related policies.
+It also provides real-time dashboards and reporting tools along with a UI that's designed to be easy enough for business executives to use.
+In addition to the GRC software, the platform includes a set of continuous control monitoring tools for testing internal controls and checking their compliance with various security, privacy and risk management frameworks.

-The following features are part of Aurora too:
+The following features are also part of the SureCloud platform:

 Workiva's cloud-native platform combines operational, IT and enterprise risk management; auditing; and other GRC workflows with financial reporting and ESG program management.
 The collection of GRC tools is designed to help organizations build risk-resilient operations and adapt internal processes and controls to address emerging risks.
 The software provides centralized collaboration capabilities; real-time views of risk management initiatives; and more than 3,000 templates for audits, risk assessments and other tasks.